AdobeDocs/audience-manager.en/help/using/integration/receiving-audience-data/real-time-outbound-transfers/digitally-signed-http-requests.md

 <!-- digitally_signed_http_requests.xml -->

-Using a private key provided by you and shared with [!DNL Audience Manager], we can digitally sign the HTTP requests that are sent between [IRIS](../../../reference/system-components/components-data-action.md#section_1966DC17FD14419E943CEF04F13A005B) and your HTTP server.
+Using a private key provided by you and shared with [!DNL Audience Manager], we can digitally sign the `HTTP` requests that are sent between [IRIS](../../../reference/system-components/components-data-action.md#section_1966DC17FD14419E943CEF04F13A005B) and your HTTP server.
 This ensures:

-* **Authenticity**: only the sender that has the private key ( [!UICONTROL IRIS]) can send valid HTTP(S) messages to the partner.
+* **Authenticity**: only the sender that has the private key ([!UICONTROL IRIS]) can send valid `HTTP(S)` messages to the partner.
-* **Message integrity**: with this approach, even on HTTP, you are protected from a man in the middle attack where the messages get distorted.
+* **Message integrity**: with this approach, even on `HTTP`, you are protected from a man in the middle attack where the messages get distorted.

 [!UICONTROL IRIS] has built-in support to rotate the keys with zero downtime, as shown in the [Rotating the private key](../../../integration/receiving-audience-data/real-time-outbound-transfers/digitally-signed-http-requests.md#section_9DDDA6F101784AF0AE7431E99BECAB2A) section below.

 ## Information you need to provide {#section_E4A3F5F71908439FA12401C2686A65E6}

-For an HTTP real-time server-to-server destination, contact your [!DNL Audience Manager] consultant and specify:
+For an `HTTP` real-time server-to-server destination, contact your [!DNL Audience Manager] consultant and specify:

 * The key used to sign the request.
-* The name of the HTTP header that will hold the generated signature (X-Signature in the example header below).
+* The name of the `HTTP` header that will hold the generated signature (X-Signature in the example header below).
 * Optional: the type of hash used for the signature (md5, sha1, sha256).

 ```